 On 5 August 1932 a second building permit was issued to the Christian Science Church to the value of £1,000.
 The Taranaki Daily News reported on 30 July 1932 that Boon Bros. was the successful tenderer for the work with a contract price of £1,005.
-This plan provided for a Sunday school building next to the existing church.
+This addition included a schoolroom, library and reading room, and two lavatories.
+This addition was designed by prominent local architects, Messenger and Taylor.

 The extension in the front of the original Bates' building was added in the 1980s.